ZQ wool [pronounced 'zee-q']

 - Online purchasing had reduced impacts in comparison to retail pick up scenario

-- Cold washing and air drying consumer messaging recommended
+- Cold washing and air drying consumer messaging is recommended

 United Nations Sustainable Development Goals

 For more than a decade, through the evolution of the ZQ programme we have addressed sustainability issues.
-During 2017 we have looked at how we can validate the issues we feel are important and recognise that alignment to the United Nations Sustainable Development Goals is the best way forward.
+We have looked at how we can validate the issues we feel are important and recognise that aligning to the United Nations Sustainable Development Goals is the best way forward.